 Detailed study of the structure and function of macromolecules and macromolecular assemblies as they pertain to living organisms.
 Topics include the structure and chemistry of proteins; the mechanisms and kinetics of enzyme catalyzed reactions; and the structure, chemistry, and functions of carbohydrates, lipids, nucleic acids, and biological membranes.
 Classic and modern bioanalytical methods are emphasized.
 Three lecture hours and one laboratory afternoon

 Detailed survey of the primary and secondary metabolic processes in living cells.
 Topics discussed include the overall organization of metabolic pathways, carbohydrate and fatty acid metabolism, biological oxidation and reduction and energy production.
 Special attention is given to regulation, hormone action, metabolic disorders and disease.
 Laboratory work includes an independent research project.
 Three lecture hours and one laboratory afternoon.
 Capstone course for Biology majors.
-Prerequisite: for Chemistry majors Chem 333; for Biology majors Bio 212 and Chem 204 or permission of the instructor.
+Prerequisite: Biology majors- Bio 212 and Chem 204, or permission of the instructor.

 Study of synthetic, mechanistic, and theoretical concepts in organic chemistry.
 Particular emphasis is on the study of methods used to determine organic reaction mechanisms, stereospecific reactions, pericyclic reactions, and the design of multistep syntheses of complex molecules.
 Three lecture hours.

 Combined upper-level chemistry and physics lab designed to emphasize the use of tools in these disciplines to answer questions in biology.
 This course concentrates on the role of lipids (fats) and ions (salt) in biology.
 Utilizing multiple biochemical and biophysical techniques, students will perform multiple experiments to ultimately answer a complex biological problem.